giacomo-carta/Excel-Tableau/README.md

 ## Project Overview

-In this project, I utilized Excel for [describe the tasks or analysis performed in Excel], and then I further visualized and analyzed the data in Tableau to [describe the objectives in Tableau].
+In this project, I used Microsoft Excel for data cleaning, preprocessing, and conducting Exploratory Data Analysis (EDA).
+Then, I imported the refined dataset into Tableau to identify trends and perform further analytical tasks.

 ## Repository Structure